atiumcache/pure-recipe/README.md

 	python recipe-to-markdown.py save https://www.seriouseats.com/potato-wedges-recipe-5217319

-The default location is `~/Documents/recipes/`.
-You can change this path in a config.yaml file.
+The default location is `/home/user/Documents/recipes/`.
+Change this path in a config.yaml file.

 You can turn other settings on/off in the yaml file.
 If you don't want a certain